 * Prices may differ from that shownMore Offers

-The almond butter contains roast almonds which have subsequently been ground until smooth using a tiny sea salt.
-There is no added sugar or oil.
+The almond butter consists of roast almonds that have then been ground until smooth with a little sea salt.
+That's it.
+There's no added oil or sugar.
 A product as pure as this can hardly help taste natural.
-What surprises me is that while almonds are not my favourite nuts, and that i despise many things made from them such as marzipan, I find almond butter to be one among my absolute favourites.
-Roasting the intensifies the flavour I assume, as well as the salt added likely does the same.
-It is perfect if you would like a spread that's full of taste but not too sweet.
-Meridian suggest using it on crackers and crumpets so when an ingredient in shakes, cakes and bakes.
-I haven't tried it on the first two but I do like it on toast, and as a replacement on toast.
-I adjust the sugar a little to consider the almond butter isn't sweetened but I use that in the same way.
-I have also used it to make an ice cream shake which demanded blending.
-It made a thick beverage but one having a nice flavour - when combined with chocolate ice cream in particular.
+What surprises me is that while almonds are not my favourite nuts, and I hate many things made from them such as marzipan, I find almond butter to be one of my absolute favourites.
+Roasting them intensifies the flavour I suppose, and the salt added probably does the same.
+It's perfect if you want a spread that's full of taste but not too sweet.
+Meridian suggest using it on crackers and crumpets and as an ingredient in shakes, cakes and bakes.
+I haven't tried it on the first two but I do like it on toast, and as a replacement for peanut butter in recipes for cookies.
+I adjust the sugar a little to take into account the almond butter isn't sweetened but otherwise I use it in the same way.
+I have also used it to make a ice cream shake.
+It made a thick drink but one with a nice flavour - when mixed with chocolate ice cream in particular.

-If you prefer almonds, then this "butter" is unquestionably worth a go.
-I will certainly continue to get the Meridian variant.
+If you like almonds, then this "butter" is definitely worth a try.